openlayers/workshop/doc/en/vector/download.md

 [import:'markup'](../../../src/en/examples/vector/download.html)

-Now add some CSS to make the buttons look right.
+Now we need some CSS to make the buttons look right.
 Add something like this to the `<style>` element in `index.html`:

 [import:'tools', lang:'css'](../../../src/en/examples/vector/download.html)

-Clearing features is easier, so we'll do that part first.
+Clearing features is the easier part, so we'll do that first.
 The vector source has a `source.clear()` method.
-We want clicks on the "Clear" button to call that, so we'll add a listener for `click` in our `main.js`:
+We want clicks on the "Clear" button to call that method, so we'll add a listener for `click` in our `main.js`:

 [import:'clear'](../../../src/en/examples/vector/download.js)

-To format our feature data for download, we'll use a `GeoJSON` format to serialize features.
-Since we want the "Download" button to always work, we'll serialize features on every `change` event from the source and construct a data URI for the anchor element's `href` attribute:
+To serialize our feature data for download, we'll use a `GeoJSON` format.
+Since we want the "Download" button to work at any time during editing, we'll serialize features on every `change` event from the source and construct a data URI for the anchor element's `href` attribute:

 [import:'download'](../../../src/en/examples/vector/download.js)